alexbaban/Instructions/Hybrid Web Application Developer/README.md

 ## An interesting personal project that I designed and build (Servosafe)

-Servosafe (https://www.servosafe.com) is 100% my contribution and is an automated phone-based check-in system.
+Servosafe (https://www.servosafe.com) is 100% my contribution and is an automated phone-based lone worker monitoring solution.
 Workers sign in at the beginning of the shift, periodically check-in, sign off at the end of the shift.
 If a worker fails to check-in, Servosafe will alert the worker's supervisor.

 The front-end is a website built with:
 - HTML, CSS, JavaScript